momom88/Tourguide/README.md

-This is the four project of the Google developer challenge scholarship.
+This is the five project of the Google developer challenge scholarship.
 The task given was to create a Tour app.
 I chose city Karvina in Czech republic.

 * Use of ScrollView
 * Rotation of an ImageView